 As you can see ornament is used sparingly - the Guildhall uses mass rather than ornament for effect - though there are a number of Art Deco-ish sculptures.
 Sir Robert Lorrimer developed a similar language of bare monumental wall contrasting with carefully placed ornament.
 Perhaps it would have benefited from the use of another stone, one with more personality than the even-grained Portland.

 Inside there are civilized spaces and long corridors.
-The detailing is superb: bronze handrails end in the prows of Viking Long Boats.
+The detailing is superb: bronze handrails end in the prows of Viking Long Boats commemorating the founders of the city.
 At the centre of this great hulk of a building nestles the Brangwyn Hall.
 This enormous concert Hall contains a series of great mural paintings by Sir Frank Brangwyn, each painted to resemble a tapestry.
 Known either as the 'Brangywn Panels' or the 'Empire Panels', they were painted by Brangwyn (1867 - 1956) as a celebration of the riches, both cultural and material, of the British Empire.

 After lunch we headed north to Llandeilo Fawr and Dinefwr.
 Plas Dinefwr, also known as Newton House, is a property that has been rescued by the National Trust from near dereliction.
 The estate marks the political centre of the old Welsh Principality of Deheubarth.
 The current house was originally erected during the Restoration, and was surrounded by a Baroque garden and landscape.
 These were swept away, and a landscape Park laid out by Capability Brown.
 The exterior of the house was eventually recast in Victorian High Gothic by Richard Kyrke Penson, whilst retaining the classical proportions of the original design.